A new way to “feel” your film

 Does FI-16 only analyze 16mm film?

 Currently, FI-16 only analyzes 16mm film.
-However we are working on creating the FI-8, a separate attachment to FI-16 than can analyze 8mm and S8mm film.
+However we are working on creating the FI-8, a separate device that can analyze 8mm & S8mm film and play back magnetic sound.

 Can I rent a FI-16 machine?